ad-freiburg/pfaedle/README.md

 $ pfaedle -x <OSM FILE> <GTFS INPUT FEED>
 ```

+The OSM file may be given in the following formats: OSM XML, OSM XML BZ2, PBF.

 A shape'd version of the input GTFS feed will be written to `./gtfs-out`.

 By default, shapes are only calculated for trips that don't have a shape in the